 It is Santiago Canyon College’s (SCC) mission to continue to enhance student success and student equity.
 The Student Emergency Fund was established to provide financial assistance to SCC students who are in danger of withdrawing from classes at SCC due to unforeseen situations.
 By providing available emergency funds, SCC students will gain accessibility to continue their educational goals and prevent premature withdrawal of classes.

-To be eligible to apply for the Student Emergency Fund, you must meet the following criteria:
+To be eligible to apply for the Student Emergency Fund, students must:

-• Submittal of application and emergency documentation (i.e. medical bills, receipts, eviction notice, etc.) for review.
+- Submit the application and provide documentation of the emergency (i.e. medical bills, receipts, eviction notice).

-3. The scholarship Coordinator will review the application to ensure the criteria outlined in the application meets emergencies covered.
+- The Scholarship Coordinator will review the application to ensure the criteria outlined in the application meets emergencies covered.

-1. Once the initial criteria has been met, the advisory group will then meet to review the application within 3 days.
+- Once the initial criteria has been met, the advisory group will then meet to review the application within 3 business days.

-3. Applicants who are approved – the Assistant Dean or designee will email the approval notification to the student.
+- The Assistant Dean or designee will email the approval notification to applicants who are approved.

-4. All efforts will be made to provide prompt and efficient processing.
-The funding of this grant may take between 3-4 days.
+- All efforts will be made to provide prompt and efficient processing.
+The funding of this grant may take between 3-4 business days.